 This paper investigates the impact of Preemption Threat from Competitors (PTC) to the value of ICT investment opportunities, modeled as ROs.
+We adopt exogenous competition attributes such as competitors arrival rate, competitive erosion and existence of preemption capability and estimate a single growth option.
 We relax existing literature assumptions considering uncertainties for the aforementioned competition modeling parameters.
 The results of our models prove that sometimes it is more preferable to adopt longer WaS period for an investment opportunity despite competition threat that can subtract part of it.

-A limitation of our model can be in the way we estimate the up and down coefficients in the multidiffusion process for the competition parameters.
+A limitation of our model can be in the way we estimate the up and down coefficients in the multi-diffusion process for the competition parameters.
 We adopt the risk neutral probabilities for competition parameters in a similar way as the overall market value V. These assumptions may be an issue of criticism that requires further discussion for their validation.
 However, our intention is to show how the uncertainty in competition parameters influences the value of a future investment opportunity being treated as RO.

-In our analysis we consider one time step multi-diffusion process.
+Extensions of our work can be the modeling of partial PCI during the operation phase of the project.
+In addition, in our analysis we consider one time step multi-diffusion process.
 Of course, multiple time steps result to increased granularity and so to increased accuracy in the results.
 Though the complexity of the model is increasing dramatically we capture more efficiently the additional dimension of competition entry.
-Finally, someone could adopt endogenous competition modeling assuming that each one of the competitors in the market experiences a different level of the competition parameters $\lambda_w$ , $\lambda_o$ , $c_w$ and $c_o$ .
+Finally, someone could adopt endogenous competition modeling assuming that each one of the competitors in the market experiences a different level of the competition parameters λ_w and c_w .
 Actually, the smaller values these parameters for a player in the market are, the stronger its market position for the specific investment opportunity is.
 In this case endogenous competition modeling requires the integration of ROs with Game Theory.